fieldOfView/Cura-SimpleShapes/README.md

 - SpeedTower.py
 - TempFanTower.py

-This script can be copied into the script directory via the function Copy Scripts
+These scripts can be copied into the scripts directory via the function **Copy Scripts

 Using [Trimesh](https://github.com/mikedh/trimesh) function for simple shapes [creation](https://github.com/mikedh/trimesh/blob/master/trimesh/creation.py).